MalipieroMattia/Big-Data-in-Social-Sciences-course-project/data/README.md

 - [Household Income](http://dati.istat.it/index.aspx?queryid=22919)
 - [Religion](http://dati.istat.it/index.aspx?queryid=24349)

-This is a reference to the original data sources used in the analysis.
+This provides an easy reference to the original data sources used in the analysis.